Website translation

 And, we’re big lovers of the no-code tool Webflow because of the flexibility it’s brought to many of our users.
 We’ve even built our own multilingual Webflow website with the help of a web agency – Finsweet – which you’re free to clone.

-Apart from being super flexible and user-friendly, Webflow also offer a native localization solution that allows you to translate the content on your site.
+Apart from being super flexible and user-friendly, Webflow recently launched Webflow Localization, their native localization solution that allows you to create a multi-language site for your new markets.

-So, if you’re ready to turn your Webflow website into a multilingual site, then we’ll show you step-by-step how in this Webflow language switcher tutorial, plus share some custom language switcher templates you can clone right now on your site.
+So, if you’re ready to turn your Webflow website into a multi-language site, we’ll show you step-by-step how to do that with either Webflow Localization or Weglot.
+No matter which solution you end up using, check out our library of custom language switchers at the end of the article, which you can clone right now on your site!

-In this regard, Webflow has recently introduced features (essentially a free preview of their native solution) that make it possible to make your website multilingual.
-With these new tools, you can design, build, and customize localized sites directly in the Webflow Designer.
+Webflow has recently launched Webflow Localization, which makes it possible to make your website multilingual.
+With it, you can design, build, and customize localized sites directly in the Webflow Designer.
 Here's what you can do:

 • Build localized sites visually.